Scientific, Technical Assessment and Reporting (STAR)

 Strategic Science and Research Framework

 The GITs, STAR and STAC have worked together to develop an approach that will identify, and help prioritize, both short- and longer-term science needs.
 The approach will result in a Strategic Science and Research Framework that will be an on-going, repeatable process that supports the SRS decision framework.
 The results will be used to help focus existing science resources, and leverage the research enterprise, to more effectively provide science to advance Chesapeake restoration and conservation efforts and decision making.
+All science needs are available on the CBP Science Needs Database.

 Chesapeake Bay Dissolved Oxygen Profiling